Azure-Samples/media-services-v3-node-tutorials/README.md

 > [!NOTE]
 > To make sure you are using the latest package, check [@azure/arm-mediaservices](https://www.npmjs.com/package/@azure/arm-mediaservices).
-> Version 10.0.0 of *@azure/arm-mediaservices* supports the [Media Services ARM API version 2021-06-01](https://github.com/Azure/azure-rest-api-specs/tree/main/specification/mediaservices/resource-manager/Microsoft.Media/stable/2021-06-01)
+> Version 11.0.0 of *@azure/arm-mediaservices* supports the [Media Services ARM API version 2021-11-01](https://github.com/Azure/azure-rest-api-specs/tree/main/specification/mediaservices/resource-manager/Microsoft.Media/stable/2021-11-01)

 ## Overview

+### Node.js Version

 The projects in this repository were created using Visual Studio Code with Node.js version 12.18 or higher

+### Projects

 |Project name|Description|
 |---|---|